-Hip hop’s prophesied prince finally rises on an enchanting debut led by his faith in Allah.
+Hip hop’s prophesied prince finally rises on an enchanting debut led by his faith in Islam and Allah.

 Jay Electronica; the greatest to never do it.
 It is a statement that permeates an echo, as the Roc Nation rapper has treated his rap career like a marathon rather than a sprint.
 Once upon a time Jay Electronica was poised to be the greatest rapper of the generation.
 Ten years went by and he only held a 15-minute mixtape, two official singles and several loosies to his name.
 In particular the Just Blaze-produced “Exhibit C” remains one of the greatest rap songs of the millennium, which is what ultimately cemented his name in the blank backpage of the hip hop Bible.